10.3. Constructive Relationships

 Time: 00:02:03 | Download: Large, Large (CC), Small | Streaming (CC) | Slides (PDF)

 An earlier example demonstrated how the inheritance relationship between two classes, a Car and a Sedan, could be described as an "is-a" relationship: a Sedan is-a Car.
-The example further suggested that it "didn't sound right" to say that a sedan has-a Car or that a Car has-a Sedan.
-Nevertheless, the "has-a" phrase is useful in many problem solutions, suggesting a constructive relationship between two classes.
-But unlike inheritance, which is fundamental to object orientation and implemented with dedicated syntax, constructive relationships are implemented with class-scope or member variables.
+The example further suggested that it "didn't sound right" to say that a sedan "has-a" Car or that a Car "has-a" Sedan.
+Nevertheless, the "has-a" phrase is useful in many problem solutions, suggesting a constructive relationship between the two classes.
+But, unlike inheritance, which is fundamental to object orientation and implemented with dedicated syntax, constructive relationships are implemented with class-scope or member variables.
 We can create three different relationships depending on how we define and where we place the variables.

 CompositionAggregationAssociation